lokesh/foursquare-history-mapper/README.md

 - Check-ins are de-duped into venues
 - `count` property is added which is a count of visits to the venue
 - Custom `category` and `subCategory` properties are added

+- `checkins.json`: Venue data.
+Not checkins.
+- `places.json`: Venue data after processing complete.
+This is the file we'll load.